Research Program

 Deforestation and land use intensification in the tropical frontiers of Central Africa and Southeast Asia are rapidly transforming landscapes, livelihoods, and local well-being.
 This is both a global environmental problem and a local social-ecological crisis.
 This project carries out critical policy analyses and case study research to identify the conditions for how development and transformation of forest-agriculture frontiers can enable more equitable and sustainable development.

-To address these research questions, the project carries out five interlinked strands of research (see Figure 1) and carries out research in Southeast Asia (Malaysia (Sabah, Sarawak), Laos and Indonesia) and Central Africa (Cameroon, Democratic Republic of the Congo).
-The first research module delves into the historical (and colonial) constructs of policies for forest and land and their contemporary pathways, and carry out critical discursive analyses of how policies frame and problematize development in forest-agriculture frontiers.
-The second and third modules examine how ecosystem services and well-being bundles are changing in frontiers, using a set of mixed methods and participatory approaches.
-The fourth module applies transdisciplinary approaches in the co-production of knowledge on and inclusion of diverse and local narratives of sustainable futures.
+To address these research questions, the project carries out five interlinked strands of research in Southeast Asia (Malaysia (Sabah, Sarawak), Laos and Indonesia) and Central Africa (Cameroon, Democratic Republic of the Congo).
+The first research module delves into the historical (and colonial) constructs of policies for forest and land governance, and their contemporary pathways, and carry out critical discursive analyses of how policies frame and problematize development in forest-agriculture frontiers.
+The second and third modules examine how ecosystem services and well-being bundles are changing in frontiers, using a set of mixed social and ecological field methods and participatory approaches.
+The fourth module applies transdisciplinary approaches in the co-production of knowledge and inclusion of diverse local narratives and values.
 The fifth module carries out integrative and comparative analyses across modules, scales and countries through structured qualitative and quantitative analyses.
+Together, they provide insights into issues of equity, justice and transformation.
 All research is carried out collaboratively with country partners and involve researchers, civil society activists, conservation practitioners, villagers and students.

-The case study regions provide unique contexts along different ecological, social and institutional gradients such as forest cover, ecosystem diversity, inequality and human wellbeing, institutional/political control, and democracy and civil society engagement in policy processes.
-Together, these approaches support the advancement of theory and novel methods for assessing equity, ecosystem services and well-being, and identification of the enabling and hindering conditions for more equitable and sustainable development pathways for the millions of people who still depend on these diverse landscapes for their livelihoods and well-being.
+The case study regions have unique ecological, social,institutional and political contexts, enabling our novel research approaches to collectively contribute towards advancement of theory and identification of equitable and sustainable development pathways for the millions of people who still depend on these diverse landscapes for their livelihoods and well-being.

 Results